 where $\Delta_{CL} = \omega_c - \omega_L$ is the detuning between the optical cavity and the laser drive, $\delta\hat{b}^\dagger$ and $\delta\hat{b}$ are the photon number fluctuation creation and annihilation operators, $g_0$ is the single photon optomechanical coupling strength, and $\langle n_{cav} \rangle$ is the average photon number inside the cavity \cite{aspelmeyer_cavity_2014}.
 The interaction term in Eq.~\eqref{omLinH} couples the displacement operator of the mechanical resonator to the phase quadrature of the photon field.
 This imprints the mechanical motion to the phase noise of the light leaking out of the optical cavity.
 Specifically our observable is the symmetrized power spectral density of the mechanical motion \cite{bowen_quantum_nodate}, as we detail below.

-From now on, we will mostly neglect the optomechanical interaction, and we concentrate only on the spin-mechanics part of the optomechanical quantum bus, described by the Hamiltonian in Eq.~\eqref{dressedQubitH}.
-In the next two sections, we will discuss how the described quantum bus can be used for optomechanical readout and controlled two-qubit gates for donor spin qubits in silicon.
+In what follows, we mostly neglect the optomechanical interaction, and concentrate only on the spin-mechanics part of the optomechanical quantum bus, described by the Hamiltonian in Eq.~\eqref{dressedQubitH}.
+In the next two sections, we discuss how the described quantum bus can be used for optomechanical readout and controlled two-qubit gates for donor spin qubits in silicon.